Remnant Countertops Explained [& 7 Places to Find Them]

 And don’t forget you can negotiate on the price for remnants.
 Since they are leftover pieces, stone yards are more willing to flex on the final price to get rid of them.

-Calacatta Miraggio Quartz
+Calacatta miraggio Quartz

 What Stones Are Available As Remnants?